So Proudly We Hail!: Plot

-The troops move onto a jungle "hospital", which is practically untamed but near a town.
-Supplies continue to run low here, although everyone does their best.
-Ma, the leader of the nurses, has to have her son's legs amputated which puts her through grief and puts stress on the entire unit.
-Kansas and Joan also reunite, with Kansas having fought and now leading a regiment of Filipinos.
-Davey and John also reunite again.
-Although rumors of a convoy bring some hope, Davey learns that the Japanese have been successful in their blockade and a reinforcements are highly unlikely.
+The troops create a makeshift "hospital" in the jungle, which is practically untamed despite being near a town.
+The nurses do their best as supplies dwindle, and casualties pile up from battle and disease.
+Joan reunites with Kansas, now leading a regiment of Filipinos and brings hopeful news of a convoy on its way.
+As Davey is once again reunited with John, she learns that Ma's son has undergone a double amputation while battling malaria.
+She arranges for Ma to be with him as he dies, which puts her through grief but for which she is thankful to Davey.
+John then informs Davey that the Japanese blockade has been successful—not only is it impossible for a convoy to get through, but General McArthur has been ordered to Australia as confidence in defending the island diminishes.

-Eventually, Davey learns that the front line has collapsed, and tries to persuade the Coronel to evacuate.
+As the front line collapses, Davey tries to persuade the Coronel to evacuate the base.
 Before they can, a bombing raid destroys much of the base and kills several nurses and doctors.
 The Japanese show no respect for international law, bombing clearly marked hospitals and ambulances.
-After John reveals the base's supply convoy has been destroyed and reinforcements are not on their way, the nurses evacuate to a fortress island along with most others.
+The survivors evacuate to a fortress island along with most others.
 Joan notably has to knock Kansas out with a rock as he refuses to surrender and wants to fight to the death.
-On the island everything starts going well, but soon takes a turn for the worse.
-Bombing becomes more common, and it becomes more and more apparent even this "Gibraltar of the East" is going to fall.
+Things on the island start off well, but take a turn for the worse as bombing becomes more common.
+Within a few weeks, it becomes obvious that the Philippines will fall.

 John and Davey decide to get married, despite this being against military law.
 The base chaplain conducts a makeshift ceremony, and the two are married.
 Not long after, John and several other soldiers set out to Mindanao to try to secure supplies.
 Before he can return, the base financial department starts burning money and the nurses are told they are being secretly evacuated first.
 Initially hesitant, most agree to go.
 Joan gives many of her belongings away to her patients, and tells Kansas not to die.
 He says he never dies, which is not reassuring as every time he's said something never happens to him it does soon afterward.
 Davey refuses to leave, saying she promised John she would be here when he returns.
 Ma tells her John's expedition is considered lost, but only the officers were informed.
 Upon learning John is probably dead, Davey faints.
 The nurses evacuate, and not long afterward the Japanese take the island.

 The flashback ends, with the officer saying he knows how to wake Davey up.
 He goes to her, and reads a heartfelt letter from John.
 John informs her he is still alive, still fighting, and still loves her.
 Davey wakes up and simply says, "John" and the movie ends.